cancanf3/Vesta-FE/README.md

 # Vesta-FE

 ## Requirements
 ### PDF
-Please see the PDF attached to this project
+Please see the PDF attached to this project Front-End Project Interview.pdf

 ## Technical Choices

 - React
 - Typescript
 - Material UI for Component Library
-- Emotion as CSS Framework
+- Emotion as CSS Framework (Decided to use Material UI Theme Provider Instead)
-- Redux for StateManagement with Redux Toolkit to leverage latest Redux patterns
+- Redux for StateManagement with
+    - Redux Toolkit to leverage latest Redux patterns
+    - Thunk Methods for Async Reducers
 - Jest and React Testing Library

 #### Web App Patterns